What if Marc Bolan had lived beyond age 29?

-David Bowie may have outshone Marc Bolan in the glam rock world – he's charted more singles at home in the U.K. and overseas, he's sustained his career longer, he's become a household name in a way that Bolan never did – but don't write Bolan and his band T. Rex off.
+David Bowie may have outshone Marc Bolan (1947 - 1977) in the glam rock world – Bowie charted more singles at home in the U.K. and overseas, sustained his career longer, became a household name in a way that Bolan never did – but don't write Bolan and his band T. Rex off.
 Had Bolan lived beyond age 29, he too might have become an elder statesman of rock like Bowie.

 Or perhaps Bolan would have faded into obscurity, releasing pedestrian, phone-it-in songs that couldn't hold a candle to the swirling, swaggering music he made as the glittery glam rocker in a top hat and feather boa.

 Rock God or Has Been?
 We can’t say what trajectory Bolan's career would have taken had he lived to a riper old age.
 As it is, Bolan is one of those gone-too-soon icons like Buddy Holly or Jimi Hendrix or Kurt Cobain, whose music and image are canonized upon their early deaths.
 There's a lot of rocker cred in saying your music is influenced by T. Rex, as have greats from Blondie and Joan Jett to Smashing Pumpkins, The Smiths, and Oasis.
 Or by name-checking them in one of your songs:

 "I drunk myself blind to the sound of old T. Rex"

 "Oh man, I need TV when I got T. Rex"

 –David Bowie (via Mott the Hoople, who made "All the Young Dudes" famous)

 "Will you remember Jerry Lee, John Lennon, T. Rex and OI Moulty?"